Florida says AP class teaches critical race theory. Here's what's really in the course

 "We didn't want to just focus on slavery, although slavery is a part of it," Tinson said.
 "We wanted to give a comprehensive view of the culture, literature, historical development, political movements, social movements."

-Tinson said the course will explore the origins of the African diaspora to Reconstruction, the Harlem Renaissance, the Civil Rights movement, and then some.
-It will also examine historical trailblazers like Valerie Thomas, a scientist who invented the illusion transmitter.
+Tinson said the course will explore the origins of the African diaspora to Reconstruction, the Harlem Renaissance, the civil rights movement, and then some.
+It will also examine historical trailblazers including Valerie Thomas, a scientist who invented the illusion transmitter.

 He is particularly excited for students to have a fuller grasp of the Haitian revolution, which Tinson argues tends to be underrepresented in history classes compared to the American and French revolutions despite being the most successful slave revolt in world history.